bjohnso5/hue-hacking-npm/README.md

-# hue-hacking-node: Hue Control Library #
+# hue-hacking-npm: Hue Control Library #

 hue-hacking is a javascript library designed to control the Philips Hue smart LED bulb system.
 This version has been modified to be used as a Node module.